kinnara-digital-studio/kecak-workflow/docs/pluginsList_pendingAssignFormatter.md

 # Plugins Pending Assign Formatter

-Plugins for show user assignment pending
+Plugins for show user pending assignment.

 ## How to use